artprevo/libft/README.md

-Recoding basic function from C library, adding some useful functions for futures projects.
+Recoding basic functions from C library, adding some useful functions for future project.